moltenform/shinerainsevenlib/README.md

 Useful unadorned utilities for powerful Python programming.

-* Recommended dependencies
+* Optional dependencies
   * module `Send2Trash`, to send files to OS trash location

-* Optional dependencies
   * module `crc64iso`, to get the crc64 of a file
   * module `xxhash`, to get the xxhash of a file
   * module `apsw`, for the `db_store` feature